 - pros

-Ranks #1 overall with the highest MoneyGeek score in Louisiana
+Ranks #1 overall in Louisiana with the highest MoneyGeek score

-Costs 57% less than the state average at just $12.50 monthly
+Costs 57% less than the state average at $12.50 per month

-Perfect coverage score with comprehensive protection options
+Earned a perfect coverage score with comprehensive protection options

-Requires working with an agent for policy changes
+Policy changes require working with an agent

-Less brand recognition compared to national carriers
+Less name recognition than national carriers

 Compare the Cheapest Renters Insurance Companies in Louisiana